duraanali/reactstarwars/README.md

-# Sprint Challenge: React - Star Wars
+# Sprint Project: Star Wars API

-This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
+This Project allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored ReactJS, Function Components, component state and side effects.
-In your challenge for this Sprint, you will demonstrate proficiency by creating an application that uses ReactJS to consume live data retrieved from the World Wide Web and style that data nicely on the page.
+In your Project for this Sprint, you will demonstrate proficiency by creating an application that uses ReactJS to consume live data retrieved from the World Wide Web and style that data nicely on the page.

 ## Instructions

 **Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**
+Understand exactly what is expected _before_ starting this Sprint Project.**

 This is an individual assessment.
 All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
+Your Project score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
+You are not allowed to collaborate during the Sprint Project.
 However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
 Your work reflects your proficiency ReactJS Fundamentals and your command of the concepts and techniques in the Function Components and Class Components.

-You have three hours to complete this challenge.
+You have three hours to complete this Project.
 Plan your time accordingly.

 ## Commits